DaKehn/Nuclei-profiling/README.md

 * Rotate the nuclei in three dimensions
 * Create projection of the nuclei in the transverse plane

-Additional features and capabilities might be added in the future, enhancing its functionality and providing users with even more tools for nuclear structure analysis.
+Beside the features listed above, additional features and capabilities might be added in the future, enhancing its functionality and providing users with even more tools for nuclear structure analysis.

-### Requirements
+**Additional requirements for dashboard**
+* Dependencies: plotly, dash, dash_bootstrap_components

 * Python (version 3.11.3), only version tested
 * Required dependencies: numpy